bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 These tokens can be bought from this contract at the Buy Price.

-These tokens can be sold back to this contract at the Sell Price.
-Ethers backing the outstanding tokens are locked in the token contract.
+These tokens can always be sold back to this contract at the Sell Price.
+Ethers backing the token balance are locked in the token contract.

     Period                                ETH per BERP
     ------------------------- ------------------------